 On April 30, 2015, our stockholders approved the flexible settlement provisions of the Convertible Notes at our 2015 Annual Meeting of Stockholders, which allows us to settle the conversion of the Convertible Notes using any combination of cash and shares of our common stock.
-The initial conversion rate of the Convertible Notes is 46.4792 shares of our common stock for each

-\$1,000 principal amount of Convertible Notes, which represents an initial conversion price of approximately \$21.52 per share of our common stock.
-The conversion rate is subject to adjustments upon the occurrence of specific events.
+The initial conversion rate of the Convertible Notes is 46.4792 shares of our common stock for each \$1,000 principal amount of Convertible Notes, which represents an initial conversion price of approximately \$21.52 per share of our common stock.
+The conversion rate is subject to adjustments upon the occurrence of certain specified events.

-Letters of Credit and Surety Bonds
+Letters of Credit, Surety Bonds and Financial Guarantees